A Step in Time, Across the Line: Recent Work by Chee Wang Ng

 About the Eskenazi Museum of Art

 Since Indiana University first established a small teaching collection in 1941, the museum has grown into one of the foremost university art museums in the country.
 Today, the Sidney and Lois Eskenazi Museum of Art includes more than 45,000 objects representing nearly every art-producing culture throughout history.
-Its internationally acclaimed collection features items as varied as ancient African masks and paintings by Claude Monet and Pablo Picasso.
-This exhibition is presented as part of the museum’s 75th anniversary celebration.
+Its internationally acclaimed encyclopedic collection features items as varied as ancient jewelry, African masks, and paintings by Claude Monet and Pablo Picasso.

 Housed in an iconic building designed by architect I.M.
 Pei, the Eskenazi Museum serves as a cultural and research resource to students, faculty, and the broader Bloomington and Indianapolis communities.
 The Eskenazi Museum of Art is free and open to the public Tuesday to Sunday.